-In an article published in the Journal of Vocational Behavior, Joseph C. Rode, professor of management at Farmer School of Business at Miami University of Ohio, and his co-authors found emotional intelligence is linked to bigger salaries and higher job satisfaction.
+In an article published in the Journal of Vocational Behavior, Joseph C. Rode, professor of management at Farmer School of Business at Miami University of Ohio, and his co-authors found emotional intelligence is linked to higher salaries and increased job satisfaction.
+We spoke to experts to define emotional intelligence and outline ways to use it in your career.

 What is emotional intelligence?

-"It represents the intersection of emotions and general mental ability – sometimes referred to as IQ," he said.
-"It can also be thought of as the extent to which one actively thinks about emotion, or uses emotions as important information in a manner similar to other information such as facts and opinions."
+"It can also be thought of as the extent to which one actively thinks about emotion or uses emotions as important information in a manner similar to other information, such as facts and opinions," he added.

 "While emotional intelligence includes the ability to use emotions to increase motivation and focus, it also includes the ability to detach from very powerful short-term emotions when needed to better focus on the tasks at hand," he said.